eslamgmalelsayed/portfolio/README.md

 The theme colors can be adjusted in the `tailwind.config.js` file.

+### Social Links

+Social links are displayed in three locations:
+- Footer (App.vue)
+- Mobile navigation menu (Navigation.vue)
+- Contact page (Contact.vue)

+To update social links, modify them in all three locations to maintain consistency.

+## 🌍 Internationalization

+The portfolio supports both English and Arabic languages with proper RTL support for Arabic.
+Language preference is stored in localStorage for persistence between sessions.

+To add a new language:
+1. Create a new locale file in `src/locales/[language-code]/index.ts`
+2. Add the language option in the language toggle in `Navigation.vue`
+3. Update the i18n configuration in `i18n.ts`

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.